 Keeping track of your expenses may help you identify where to cut spending and adjust your budget accordingly.
 For instance, if you’re living at home and eating out regularly, you may want to reduce your eating-out bill.

 Personal finance apps and tools can empower individuals to manage their money better.
-For example, financial products like Vital Card have real-time financial tracking functionality.
+For example, financial products like Vital World Elite Mastercard have real-time financial tracking functionality.
 This makes it easy to view spending breakdowns and can help you improve your credit score.

 Sources